usercourses63/SceneryAddonsDB/README.md

 A comprehensive .NET 9 Web API for managing, tracking, and **downloading** Microsoft Flight Simulator scenery addons from SceneryAddons.org with **real BitTorrent integration**.

+> **Note**: This repository contains the backend API only.
+For frontend implementation, see the comprehensive UI specification in [`docs/UI-SPECIFICATION.md`](docs/UI-SPECIFICATION.md).

 ## 🚀 Features

 ### 🎯 Core Features